-It is very difficult to detect the money laundered behind the estate transaction.
+It isn't easy to detect the money laundered behind the estate transaction.
 It helps risk-based assessment of possible red flags of money laundering.
 Guidance of FATF and EU Regulations is a useful tool for the industry at both the global and national levels.
 When managing the process to prevent money laundering, it is necessary to be able to identify unusual or suspicious patterns related to customer risk, transaction risk, or geographic risk.
-As a result of these definitions, necessary action should be taken when the transaction is suspicious and reporting obligations are triggered.
+As a result of these definitions, necessary action should be taken when the transaction is suspicious, and reporting obligations are triggered.

 Customer risk concerns the buyer, but sometimes these risks can affect the seller.
 Identifying the real buyer to determine customer risk is of great importance.
 Customer risk also includes people who are politically exposed (PEP) or high-ranking foreign officials who require special attention due to certain international provisions such as sanctions.

 Geographic risk is important for both the property and the buyer.
 The first thing that matters is that the property's location matches the buyer and seller's location.
 It is then important that the anti-money laundering regimes are weak or in a highly corrupt jurisdiction.
 Finally, there is an inexplicably wide geographical distance between the property and the location of the buyer.
 All these problems need to be identified and discussed.

 Transaction risk is related to various factors such as property type, incompatibility between buyer and property, sequential transactions, cash usage.
 If the transactions do not seem professional or commercially meaningful, they are heard with concern, and necessary measures are taken.